VTY1999/To-Do-list/README.md

 # To Do List

-> This is a To-Do list App it is used for managing daily tasks, which was built with Html, CSS, Javascript, and Webpack.
+> This is a simple web page it is used for managing daily tasks, which was built with Html, CSS, Javascript, and Webpack.
 With the functionality to add, edit, remove, delete multiple completed tasks.

 ![screenshot](https://github.com/VTY1999/To-Do-list/blob/To-Do-list-structure/Images/Screenshot%20(20).png)